A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

-acquired in two transients for $\varphi=0$ and $\varphi=\pi$ (\ie, using a two-step phase cycle).
-Upon discrete Fourier transformation (dimension of length 2) along $\varphi$ into conjugate domain $\Delta p$, the signal appears centered about $\nu_0$ at $\Delta p=+1$ (red lines in \cref{fig:aligned_PhCycle_Demo}) This signal has a norm of 1, before and after unitary Fourier transformation.
-No signal appears in the other coherence pathway ($\Delta p=0$; blue lines in \cref{fig:aligned_PhCycle_Demo}).
-Next, in the case where field fluctuations shift one of the transients by $\Delta\nu\gg R$, the signal must still have a norm of 1.
-However, now, one transient presents signal centered at $\nu_0$ and another at $\nu_{0}+\Delta\nu$.
-After Fourier transformation from $\varphi$ to $\Delta p$, the signal energy from both peaks ($\nu_{0}$ vs. $\nu_{0} + \Delta\nu$) spreads equally across $\Delta p=0,1$, resulting in 4 peaks, each with norm 0.5, as shown in \cref{fig:misaligned_PhCycle_Demo}.

-Notably, in \cref{fig:misaligned_PhCycle_Demo}, signal intensity ``smears'' out both along the frequency domain ($\nu$) and the coherence domain ($\Delta p$).
-This effect appears later, to less dramatic extent, in \cref{fig:PhCycleNoise}.
-A different signal metric -- specifically a ``masked norm'':
+acquired with $\varphi=0\;\text{rad}$ and $\varphi=\pi\;\text{rad}$ (\ie, using a two-step phase cycle resulting in two separate transients).
+Upon discrete Fourier transformation (dimension of length 2) along $\varphi$ into the conjugate domain $\Delta p$, the signal ($\Delta p=-1$, aliased to $\Delta p=+1$) appears centered about $\nu_0$ at $\Delta p=+1$ (dashed red lines in \cref{fig:alignedPhCycleDemo}).
+Such a signal, with $\lambda_L=2/\pi$ has a signal energy (norm squared) of 1, both before and after unitary Fourier transformation along the $\varphi$ dimension.
+For this idealized signal, no signal appears in the other coherence pathway ($\Delta p=0$; blue lines in \cref{fig:alignedPhCycleDemo}).
+In the case where field fluctuations shift one of the transients by $\Delta\nu\gg \lambda_L$ (\cref{fig:misalignedPhCycleDemo}), one transient presents signal centered at $\nu_0$ and another at $\nu_{0}+\Delta\nu$.
+The signal must still have a signal energy of 1, so that after Fourier transformation from $\varphi$ to $\Delta p$, when the signal energy from both peaks ($\nu_{0}$ \vs $\nu_{0} + \Delta\nu$) spreads equally across $\Delta p=0$ and $\Delta p=1$, and breaks into 4 peaks, each has signal energy of 0.25, as shown in \cref{fig:misalignedPhCycleDemo}.
+Notably, misalignment spreads the signal energy both along the frequency domain ($\nu$) and the coherence domain ($\Delta p$).
+This effect will also appear, to a less dramatic extent, in experimental data (\eg, \cref{fig:StepByStepEp,fig:StepByStepInv}). \paragraph{} A different signal metric -- specifically a ``masked norm'' -- provides an analog of \cref{eq:2DFrobNorm}: